nf-core/funcscan/docs/usage.md

 For both of these, you will need to have your own local installation of ABRicate.
 You then can download/add the custom database to the local installation's database directory, and supply this directory to the pipeline with the flag `--arg_abricate_localdbdir`, in combination with the name of the new database to `--arg_abricate_db <db_name>`.

-For example, if you want to use the `bacmet2` database that does not come with the default installation, you could do the following
+For example, if you want to use the `bacmet2` database that does not come with the default installation, you could do:

 ```bash
 ## Create conda environment